brunofds/personal-dataplatform/README.md

 # Configuration checklist
 - [X] Minikube
-- [X] Jenkins Helm
+- [X] Jenkins Helm (helm is a package manager for Kubernates)
   - Add jenkins repo
   - Update repo
   - Create a persistent volume for controller Pod
   - Get admin password following official doc
   - Jenkins Reverse Proxy with Nginx or Apache
+- [X] Airflow 2.2.5
 - [X] Kubernetes
 - Github (Webhook - Trigger events with POSTs)
+  - It is only possible if you have a jenkins available on Internet (public IP)

 # Ideas